marco262/my_wiki/data/sandpoint/gm_notes/notebook.md

 * Add to wiki page:
 * Add to references:
-* Set up hooks for when players inevitably feel lost
 * Get Judge Ironbriar involved early
+  * He sends a vice justice back with Sheriff Hemlock
-* Present Justice Ironbriar to the party as a way to "inquisition" the town
+  * Present the vice justice to the party as a way to "inquisition" the town
 * Why did Tsuto want to talk to Ameiko?
 Look into it
 * Was Father Tobyn Nualia's real father?
 Decide on this
+* Note to self: Add fire theming to this campaign
+* Why did Tsuto want to hit Risa's Place first?

 Silly notes: